-The ultrafast broadband (UFB) rollout has already seen more than 62% of New Zealand urban homes replace their copper network connection with a modern fibre connection, while the Rural Broadband Initiative (RBI) is using wireless technologies to improve telecommunications services in many rural homes.
+Over 1 million households and businesses are now connected to ultrafast broadband (UFB) fibre services, while the Rural Broadband Initiative (RBI) is using wireless technologies to improve telecommunications services to rural communities.

-These new technologies need an electricity supply in the home to work, meaning that in the event of a power cut they will not operate.
-If there is a landline (home phone) associated with the fibre or fixed wireless service this will stop working.
-This means should a consumer need to contact the 111 emergency service during a power cut and are relying on a landline to do so, they will not be able to unless they have an appropriate battery back-up power supply.
+These new technologies need an electricity supply in the home to work, in the event of a power outage the landline (home phone) associated with the fibre or fixed wireless service will stop working.
+This means that a consumer will not be able to contact the 111 emergency service on their landline during a power cut unless they have an appropriate battery back-up power supply.

-The majority of New Zealanders own or have access to a mobile phone which provides an alternative means of contacting 111 emergency services, however it is important that the we ensure that our most vulnerable consumers can access 111 emergency services when the power fails.
+The majority of New Zealanders own or have access to a mobile phone which provides an alternative means of contacting 111 emergency services, however it is important that the we ensure that our most vulnerable consumers can access 111 emergency services when the power fails if they have no alternative means.

 Summary of the Code